microsoft/genaiscript/packages/whitepaper/gptools-wp.1pager.md

 ### Who cares?
 If you are successful, what difference will it make?

 Developers, non-developers, and organizations will benefit from improved automation, collaboration, and accessibility in their workflows.
-The existence of gptools can empower non-developers to automate their workflows in ways that were previously impossible.
+The existence of genaiscript can empower non-developers to automate their workflows in ways that were previously impossible.

 ### What are the risks and payoffs?